-Always fly kites away from airports, away from power lines, and never over roads.

-Remember to be considerate of others.

-If you tangle lines with another kite, don't yank on the line or it might break.
-Fliers should walk together and the tangle will slide right down the line to where you can un-wrap it.
+- Always fly kites away from airports, away from power lines, and never over roads. - ➤ Always avoid flying in the rain or in storms.
+Electricity in clouds is attracted to damp kite lines and foolish kitefliers. - ➤ Avoid kite-eating trees. - Remember to be considerate of others. - ➤ If you tangle lines with another kite, don't yank on the line or it might break.
+Fliers should walk together and the tangle will slide right down the line to where you can unwrap it. - As a kiteflier, you are responsible to think about safety.